Before the Fall (2004 film): Plot

-In 1942, the boxing skills of Friedrich Weimer earn him a place at a National Political Academy (NaPolA), a boarding school that serves as an entry into the Nazi elite.
-His father, an anti-Nazi factory worker, refuses to allow Friedrich to enroll.
-Friedrich, who sees the school as his ticket to a better life, forges his father's signature on the permission slip and leaves.
-He makes his way to the town of Allenstein, where the institute is located.
-He is introduced to his roommates Christoph, Hefe, Tjaden and Siggi.
-That evening, they gain another new roommate, Albrecht Stein, with whom Friedrich becomes fast friends.
+In 1942, the boxing skills of Friedrich Weimer earn him a place at a National Political Institute of Education (NaPolA), a boarding school that serves as an entry into the Nazi elite.
+His father, a regime-critical factory worker, refuses to allow Friedrich to enroll.
+Friedrich, who sees the school as his ticket to a better life, forges his father's signature on the permission slip and leaves at night.
+He hitchhikes to the (ficitional) Napola of Allenstein.
+The same evening, he gains another new roommate, Albrecht Stein, with whom Friedrich becomes fast friends.
 The two boys help each other in class and through the school's harsh culture, which includes rigid discipline and older students bullying younger students, with teachers turning a blind eye or encouraging this behavior.
-In particular, Siggi is mocked and humiliated for his bedwetting.
+In particular, Siegfried is mocked and humiliated for his bedwetting.

-The school teaches the Nazi Party doctrine, with sections of Hitler's speeches and works being analyzed in classes.
+The school teaches the Nazi Party doctrine of the Rassenlehre, with sections of Hitler's and other National socialist's speeches and works being analyzed in classes.
 "Survival of the fittest" is advocated as a natural way of life, and Jews and enemies of the state are presented as treacherous and inferior.

-The boxing trainer who helped to admit Friedrich teaches him to be ruthless in fights, dismissing compassion for opponents as "bullshit".
-Later, Friedrich receives a letter from his mother, informing him that his father was paid a visit by the Gestapo.
+The teacher and boxing trainer who helped to admit Friedrich instructs him to be ruthless in fights, dismissing compassion for opponents as "bullshit".
+Later, Friedrich receives a letter from his mother, informing him that his father was paid a visit by the Gestapo, which was arranged by this very teacher.

 Albrecht confides in Friedrich about his passion for writing and the arts, areas that his Gauleiter father deems unfit for men.
 He begins writing for the school newspaper, taking feedback from Friedrich.

 When Friedrich has his first boxing match against another NaPolA school, he overpowers the other boy and knocks him down into a corner.
 Urged on by the shouts of his trainer, officials and other students, he delivers a brutal knockout and wins the match.
 Friedrich is congratulated by staff and students alike, but Albrecht scolds him for his act of cruelty.